edemko/words-words-words/src/articles/crypto.md

 When emailing someone in ProtonMail, you have the service find the recipient's public key and use that to encrypt.
 Incoming insecure messages are encrypted with your public key immediately on reciept.
 I haven't yet figured out how email gets sent to insecure recipients.
-Between two secure parties is end-to-end, wheras with only one secure party, the best achievable is zero-access.
+Between two secure parties is end-to-end, whereas with only one secure party, the best achievable is zero-access.

 It seems that party-to-party authentication in ProtonMail relies on the authenticity of the first contact to exchange public keys, and for that we trust the ProtonMail service.
 [This post](https://protonmail.com/blog/address-verification-pgp-support/) and [this support article](https://protonmail.com/support/knowledge-base/address-verification/) seem to indicate that trusted sender-key associations are stored similarly to ssh (where e.g. I decide to trust a server's key).